Belgharia railway station

-Belgharia railway station or Belghoria railway station (Bengali: বেলঘরিয়া রেলওয়ে স্টেশন) is a Kolkata Suburban Railway and one of the oldest railway station in India.
-It is located in Belgharia, North 24 Parganas district, West Bengal, India.
-This railway station situates between the Agarpara railway station and the Dum Dum Junction railway station.
+Belgharia railway station is a Kolkata Suburban Railway station on the Sealdah–Ranaghat line.
+It serves Belgharia, Nimta and surrounding areas.
+It situates between the Dum Dum Junction railway station and the Agarpara railway station.

 History

 The main line from Sealdah to Ranaghat by Eastern Bengal Railway was opened to railway traffic in the year 1862 and extended to Kushtia in present-day Bangladesh within two months.
 The Sealdah–Kusthia line of the Eastern Bengal Railway used to work only on the eastern side of the Hooghly River.

 Railway

 This railway station and its track is located on the Sealdah Ranaghat railway line that stretches between Kolkata district, North 24 Parganas district and Nadia district.
 This railway currently has 4 tracks from Sealdah to Naihati Junction and 2 tracks from Naihati Junction to Ranaghat Junction.

 The track of this station is classified as C-class track, is not a speed classification.
 But it is used for suburban rail services in metropolitan areas.